Insights and tips to help prevent burglaries in the UK

 First, as impossible as it may seem, try your best to remain calm and make sure you’re in a safe place.
 Once the shock settles, and you’re within safety, take these steps:

-Infographic on what you should do if you've been burgled
+What should I do if I've been burgled infographic

 Step 1: Don’t touch anything